020 7650 1200

 Contact us confidentially

-Multiple women have engaged Leigh Day regarding potential legal action against Mohamed Al Fayed, Harrods, and its associated companies.
+Multiple women have instructed Leigh Day to represent them in potential legal actions relating to Harrods, Mohamed Al Fayed and his associated companies.
 The allegations include trafficking, rape, sexual assault, and psychological abuse by Mohamed Al Fayed and others.

 What can you do if you have been affected?

-If the claims raised against Mohamed Al Fayed and Harrods have impacted you, please contact our team.
+If the allegations of abuse against Mohamed Al Fayed and Harrods impacted on you, and you wish to consider legal action, please contact our team.
 We are here to discuss your options discreetly.

-We are considering two types of legal options: civil claims and requests for a public inquiry.
-Below, you will find more detailed explanations for both types of options.
+Our clients have asked us to pursue two legal options: civil claims and to press for a public inquiry.
+Below, you will find more detailed explanations for both options.

 Human rights barristers Phillippa Kaufmann KC of Matrix Chambers and Nina Ross of 12 King's Bench Walk have been retained by our dedicated team to investigate these legal options.